XCaminhante/CClasses/about.md

 This is experimental code to explore some ideas associated with object-oriented programming and typing issues.
 The main idea is to achieve this only using C code and some helper macros.

-Abstractions and concepts I want to implementate on C code at the moment are:
+Abstractions and concepts I want to implement at the moment are:
 * Immutable objects
 * Interfaces
 * Namespaces